Small business loan program restarts, runs into snags

 “We learned at the 11th hour that SBA had changed its process.
 They could have told us well ahead of time," Hunt said.
 He said the agency's computers weren't able to accept even the reduced number of applications per hour that it had planned.

+The fresh round of funding was expected to go quickly because banks already had thousands of applications in hand and were accepting more as they waited for Congress to approve the additional money.
+If the new funds do get depleted, it’s feared that many companies will be shut out unless lawmakers are willing to approve a third round.

+The loans offer forgiveness for the money owners spend on workers’ pay.
+Millions of workers lost their jobs as companies such as restaurants, retailers, gyms and entertainment venues were forced to close to curb the spread of the virus.

-Bankers around the country were having trouble getting into the system, said Paul Merski, a vice president at the Independent Community Bankers of America.
+On Monday, bankers around the country were having trouble getting into the SBA's system, said Paul Merski, a vice president at the Independent Community Bankers of America.

 Carol Wilkerson, a spokeswoman for the SBA, said in a statement that the agency had created a mechanism that slowed the pace of applications from any one lender at a time.